Bread Pudding with Caramel Sauce

 Make the caramel sauce from scratch.

-First, measure the sugar into a deep saucepan, and pour the water on top of it.
-You can stir these ingredients together as you turn on the heat to medium-low.
+First, measure the sugar into a saucepan.
+Pour the water on top of it.
+Stir these ingredients together as you turn on the heat to medium-low.

-If you see sugar crystals stuck to the sides of your pan, use a wet pastry brush to wipe down the sides.
-Be very careful, as this boiling sugar is hot, hot, h-o-t.
+If you sugar crystals are stuck to the sides of the pan, use a wet pastry brush to wipe them down.
+Be very careful, as this boiling sugar is hot.

-When the sugar is an amber color, turn off the heat because the sugar will continue cooking after the stovetop is turned off.
-(This is especially true if you’re using a heavy-bottomed saucepan that holds heat well.
-Learn from my mistakes in burnt caramel sauce!)
+When the sugar is amber, turn off the heat.
+The sugar will continue cooking after the stovetop is turned off.
+(This is especially true if you’re using a heavy-bottomed saucepan.
+Learn from my mistakes!)

-Right after you turn off the heat, slowly pour in the Land O Lakes® Half & Half, stirring vigorously as you do.
-The caramel will bubble and expand, so be careful as you do this step!
+Right after you turn off the heat, slowly pour in the Land O Lakes® Half & Half, stirring vigorously.
+The caramel will bubble and expand, so be careful!

 When the bubbling slows down, stir in the butter, vanilla and salt.

-Pour the mixture—which should be quite thin—into a jar to cool.
-Don’t fret about the texture: the caramel will thicken when it cools.
+Pour the mixture — which should be quite thin — into a jar to cool.
+The caramel will thicken when it cools.

 Erin’s Easy Entertaining Tips